 The reality is that writing is a creative process, but it’s also one that also requires thoughtful planning and structure.

-All the self-doubt and pain that can emerge from trying to write on just the fumes of passion and excitement, can be completely transformed by creating a blueprint for their book.
+All the self-doubt and pain that can emerge from trying to write on solely the fumes of passion and excitement, can be completely transformed by instead creating a blueprint for your book.

 Top 5 Elements of a Blueprint for Your Book